ToshioCP/Gtk4-tutorial/src/sec29.src.md

 ~~~
 @@@end

-It is not so difficult to make file listing program by changing `list2.c` in the previous subsection.
+It is not so difficult to make a file listing program by changing `list2.c` in the previous subsection.
-One problem is that GInfoFile doesn't have properties.
+One problem is that GFileInfo doesn't have properties.
 Lookup tag look for a property, so it is useless for looking for a filename from a GFileInfo object.
-Instead, closure tag is appropriate in this case.
+Instead, a closure tag is appropriate in this case.
-Closure tag specifies a function and the type of the return value of the function.
+A closure tag specifies a function and the type of the return value of the function.

 @@@if gfm
 ~~~C